centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 ## Architecture

-The diagram below summarizes the MAP architecture:
+The diagram below summarizes the MAP architecture.

+- You can either install Centreon MAP on a dedicated server or on the central server.
+- Centreon MAP does not require any installation on your machine: this solution is fully available in the Centreon web interface.

 ![image](../assets/graph-views/ng/map-web-schema.png)